2140B-675 McDermot Ave

-Given the complexity of the transplant patient population, ongoing critical review of transplant outcome is essential in order to improve transplant results.
+Given the complexity of the transplant patient population, ongoing critical review of transplant outcomes is essential to improve transplant results.
 Data on all transplants performed at our center is collected for the Manitoba Blood & Marrow Transplant (MBMT) Program & various transplant registries for this purpose.

-To co-ordinate, collect and assist in the appropriate dissemination of all pertinent transplant data for the MBMT Program.
-We ensure that necessary data for clinical & research purposes is collected, prepared, and analyzed according to program & registry requirements.
+To co-ordinate, collect, and assist in the appropriate dissemination of all pertinent transplant data for the MBMT Program.
+We ensure that necessary data for clinical and research purposes is collected, prepared, and analyzed according to program and registry requirements.